ankitvashishta/order.service/README.md

 The microservice is enabled to work as a `Eureka Client` for a `Eureka Server` to be found at https://github.com/ankitvashishta/spring.boot.eureka.server

 ### Eureka Client
-Eureka Client is any microservice enabled to be registered with the `Eureka Server`
+Eureka Client is any microservice enabled to be registered with the `Eureka Server`<br/>

-For the @SpringBootApplication to be discovery-aware, we include `spring-cloud-starter-netflix-eureka-client` into our classpath.
+For the @SpringBootApplication to be discovery-aware, we include `spring-cloud-starter-netflix-eureka-client` into our classpath.<br/>
 Then we can annotate the application with either `@EnableDiscoveryClient` or `@EnableEurekaClient`.<br>
 This annotation is optional if we have the `spring-cloud-starter-netflix-eureka-client` dependency on the classpath.